syncfusion-content/javascript-docs/js/DataManager/Filtering.md

 ##or predicate

-Using this method you can add n-number of predicates with “or” condition and filter the data.
+Using this method you can add n-number of predicates with `or` condition and filter the data.